nextwebb/blog-posts/cldbw35ps00010ajy1eu0ch32.md

     s3.put_object(Bucket='processed-images', Key=key, Body=processed_image)
 ```

+### Using step functions

 With Step Functions, you can define these steps in a state machine and have them executed in the specified order, with error handling and retries built-in.
 This can significantly simplify the development process and make it easier to manage the application.

-Here is an example of a state machine for the Step Functions workflow:
+Here is an example of a simple state machine for the Step Functions workflow:

 ```json
 {